Skip to content

 plan Show what would change (dry run)

-status Show runtime status, sources, actors, recent events
+status Show runtime status, all modules, sources, actors, recent events

 logs Tail or query the event log